 In light of this, adelphi supported GIZ in the second phase of the Sustainable and Environment-friendly Industrial Production (SEIP) program that aimed to strengthen the strategic and operational governance structures of the Indian Government to effectively combat water pollution from industrial wastewater.
 The program produced following main outputs:

 - Improved organizational procedures and processes

 - Resource efficiency (RE) and sustainable consumption & production (SCP)

-In close cooperation with the Ministry of Environment, Forests and Climate Change of the Indian government, adelphi will assist the Central Pollution Control Board in developing a framework of guidelines, standards and recommendations on regulatory requirements.
-Since the ZLD approach in particular has been controversial in the past, it is particularly important to work closely with relevant local stakeholders.
-Thus, based on numerous bilateral meetings and workshops, the adelphi team performs a gap analysis and needs assessment, taking into account national and international best practices.
+In close cooperation with the Ministry of Environment, Forests and Climate Change of the Indian government, adelphi assisted the Central Pollution Control Board in developing a framework of guidelines, standards and recommendations on regulatory requirements.
+Since the ZLD approach in particular has been controversial in the past, it was particularly important to work closely with relevant local stakeholders.
+Thus, based on numerous bilateral meetings and workshops, the adelphi team performed a gap analysis and needs assessment, taking into account national and international best practices.
 The final project results and a series of training sessions will guide and assist selected government agencies in preparing and adopting documents to introduce recycling, reuse and ZLD approaches for selected sectors.